-At the end of the movie Spielberg and Williams throw a curve ball – the shark appears without the theme.
-The audience is shocked as the the auditory cue was ignored causing viewers to jump.
-Clever film making that has been used in horror movies ever since.
+At the end of the movie, Spielberg and Williams throw a curveball – the shark appears without the theme.
+The audience is shocked as the auditory cue was ignored causing viewers to jump.
+Clever filmmaking has been used in horror movies ever since.

 The use of visual cues is very similar to auditory ones.
-The idea is to prevent users being shocked, surprised or confused.
+The idea is to prevent users from being shocked, surprised, or confused.
 In order for this to work it needs to be applied consistently.
-In iOS it is not.
-Each iOS App has it’s own slightly different way of doing things with visuals cues changing from one to another.
-As a result the usability suffers.
+In iOS, it is not.
+Each iOS App has its own slightly different way of doing things with visuals cues changing from one to another.
+As a result, usability suffers.

-In a compterworld article about the iOS refresh they talk about usability being the most important element – not it’s flat design.
+In a ComputerWorld article about the iOS refresh, they talk about usability being the most important element – not its flat design.